Rita Desjardin: Musical

 In Carrie: The Musical, Miss Desjardin becomes Miss Gardner, a composite of the gym teacher and the principal.
 She opens the show with the song "In" where she orders the girl PE students to "Work, work, work, work!"
 After the "Shower Scene" Miss Gardner becomes much more sympathetic toward Carrie and even sings "Unsuspecting Hearts" with her to get her to accept Tommy's prom invitation.
-Miss Gardner was a chaperone at the prom, and died in Carrie's onslaught.
+Miss Gardner was a chaperone at the prom, and (in most productions) is tragically killed in Carrie's onslaught.
 She was portrayed by Darlene Love in the Stratford-on-Avon and Broadway production of the musical.

 In the 2012 revival, she was portrayed by Carmen Cusack.

 Other media

 The television series Riverdale, featured an episode based on the musical "Chapter Thirty-One: A Night to Remember", with series star Ashleigh Murray, who played Josie McCoy as Gardner.